joelBIT/mining-framework/README.md

 * *-connector* informs which connector should be used to connect to the repositories CVS.
 The reason for using a connector is to be able to collect the history of the repository development.
 * *-parser* represent which language parser should be used to extract the raw data.
-* *-inputFile* is the name of the input file that contains the projects' metadata.
+* *-file* is the name of the input file that contains the projects' metadata.
 * *-source* identifies the source of the repositories, i.e., where the metadata file were retrieved from, e.g., github.
 * *-dataset* is optional and will be the name given to the created dataset.
 If this parameter is left out, a default name will be given to the created dataset.